damalis/full-stack-proxy-nginx-joomla-for-everyone-with-docker-compose/README.md

 #### How to remove index.php from URLs or How to Solve Joomla Installation stuck on white blank page.

-You must restart varnish container after enable Use URL Rewriting at Joomla admin page.
+You must enable Use URL Rewriting at Joomla admin page.

 #### Redis